Sleeping Bags

 Most of the down used is goose down as this is widely believed to be of better quality as the spines of the feathers are softer and so less likely to pierce the outer fabric of the bag.
 However the most important measure of down quality is fill power.

-Fill-Power: is a measure of the loft that the down fill produces.
+Fill-Power: This is a measure of the loft that the down fill produces.
 Due to different measuring methods used, USA fill powers show higher figures than European ones for the same down.
 Here is an approximate comparison chart for fill powers.
-More and more firms seem to be using USA fill powers these days (as the figures are higher!) so if there is no mention of the figures being Euro then it's best to assume that they are USA.
+More and more firms seem to be using USA fill powers these days (possibly because the figures are higher!) so if there is no mention of the figures being Euro then it's best to assume that they are USA.

 Euro Fillpower |